nathaliehsieh/scDrug2/README.md

 ### Treatment Selection

 In **Treatment Selection**, we first **imputed cell fractions** of bulk GEPs from the LINCS L1000 database with single-cell GEP `GEP.txt` created in **Single-Cell Data Analysis** via Docker version of [CIBERSORTx Cell Fractions](https://cibersortx.stanford.edu), which enumerated the proportions of distinct cell subpopulations in tissue expression profiles.
-Then, we **selected treatment combinations** from the LINCS L1000 database with the CIBERSORTx result.
+Then, we **selected treatment combinations** from the LINCS L1000 database with the CIBERSORTx result, and generated  plots and a dataframe to show the drug effect.

 #### Impute Cell Fractions